 Email Marketing is Changing the Game

 Email plays an important role in people’s lives, especially in the marketing industry.
 This kind of content nurtures customer relationships, creates loyalty, and strengthens the bond between brands and their subscribers.
 Email marketing is a proven process that reaches customers in ways other technology cannot, plain and simple.
+Master the email subject line and you will see your engagement skyrocket.

 Despite the awareness about email’s effectiveness, like all other marketing channels, email marketing has its fair share of challenges to overcome.
 The biggest challenge of email marketing is the surprisingly little respect and consideration that it gets when it comes to media spending.
 Most businesses only spend a conservative budget on email marketing despite its remarkable results in driving conversions and revenue.
 It’s so efficient, but almost because email marketing is extremely cost-effective (and oftentimes, free), it’s often considered less powerful than other kinds of marketing.